-Part 3 is the winners circle–I’ve chosen the best flours in categories of my own making!
+I’ve chosen the best flours in categories of my own making!
 Each winner is chosen not only for its superior nutritional benefits, but also for its price and availability.
 In an ideal world, it’d be nice to bake with the rarest, most nutritionally beneficial flour all the time.
 That’s simply not realistic, even with the invention of Amazon.
-Since all 12 of these flours are already nutritionally beneficial to begin with, I’ll be considering heavily how easy it is to get these flours without breaking your bank.
+Since all 12 of these flours are already nutritionally beneficial to begin with, I’ve considered heavily how easy it is to get these flours without breaking your bank.

 Best Flour for Vegetarians and Vegans

 There is no denying the clear winner in this one.
 Here’s my chart again for protein content in each of the 12 grain-free flours.
 Sesame flour has double the protein content of the next highest.
 It’s also a good source of calcium, and it’s a great alternative for people with nut allergies, as most sesame flours are made in nut-free facilities.

 That being said, it’s not as easy to find as traditional nut flours, but there is a brand of organic sesame flour available through Amazon Prime.